 Inland terminals have evolved from simple intermodal locations to

 their incorporation within logistic zones.
-Inland terminals (particularly
+Rail terminals in

-rail) have always been present since they are locations from which specific
+particular have historically been locations from which specific

-market coverage is achieved.
+market coverage was achieved.
 Containerization has impacted this coverage

 through the selection of terminals that were servicing a wider market